bude-holiday/bude-holiday.github.io/pages/home.md

 [Brendon Arms](http://www.brendonarms.co.uk/traditional.pub.food.in.bude)…  good food, the garden catches the sun at lunchtime.

-[The Barge](http://www.thebargebude.co.uk)…  lovely cakes, outdoor tables only, at the moment.
+[The Barge](http://www.thebargebude.co.uk)…  lovely cakes and fish and chips on some days.

 [The Weir](https://weir-restaurant-bude.co.uk)…  lovely café, two mile walk along the canal or reached by car along the A39 heading south.